shubhamd99/react_native/README.md

 ### Redux Slice
 createSlice takes an object of reducer functions, a slice name, and an initial state value and lets us auto-generate action types and action creators, based on the names of the reducer functions that we supply.
 It also helps you organize all of your Redux-related logic for a given slice into a single file.
 More Details: https://redux-toolkit.js.org/api/createSlice

+## React Suspense

+React 18, also known as the Concurrent React, released earlier this year and brought with it important changes.
+The most impactful one is the new concurrent rendering engine, which is what the new Concurrent Rendering feature “Suspense” is based on.

+<Suspense> lets you display a fallback until its children have finished loading.

+Suspense is a feature for managing asynchronous operations in a React app.
+It lets your components communicate to React that they’re waiting for some data.

+### React Freeze

+React Freeze builds on the ideas presented in React Suspense, enabling you to pause component rendering for a good user experience.
+This library lets you freeze the renders of parts of the React component tree using Suspense mechanism introduced in React 17.
+The main use case of this library is to avoid unnecessary re-renders of parts of the app that are not visible to the user at a given moment.